List of educational institutions in Scarborough, Ontario: Post-secondary institutions

-Scarborough is home to two public post-secondary institutions, the University of Toronto Scarborough, and Centennial College.
-The University of Toronto Scarborough is a satellite campus of the University of Toronto, based in Downtown Toronto.
+Scarborough is home to two public post-secondary institutions, the University of Toronto and Centennial College.
+The University of Toronto Scarborough is one of three campuses of the University of Toronto, which is primarily based in downtown Toronto.
 Centennial College is a public college that operates several campuses in Scarborough, and other areas of Toronto.

 In addition to public post-secondary institutions, Scarborough is home to several private vocational schools, including the Oxford College of Arts, Business and Technology.

 Secondary schools

 Secondary schools in Scarborough typically offer schooling for students from Grades 9 to 12.
 Three of the four Toronto-based public school boards operate secondary schools in Scarborough, Conseil scolaire catholique MonAvenir, Toronto Catholic District School Board (TCDSB), and the Toronto District School Board.
 MonAvenir and TCDSB operate as separate school boards, the former being a French first language school board, the latter being English.
 TDSB operates as a secular English first language school board.
 The secular French first language school board, Conseil scolaire Viamonde (CSV) is the only Toronto-based school board that does not operate a secondary school in the district, with CSV secondary students attending secondary schools located in the adjacent districts of North York, or Old Toronto.

 In addition to standard secondary schools, TDSB also operate a number of adult schools in Scarborough, including the Gooderham Learning Centre, McGriskin Centre, and the Scarborough Centre for Alternative Studies.

 Established in 1915, Agincourt Collegiate Institute is the oldest operating public secondary school in Scarborough (building pictured built in 1952).

 École secondaire catholique Père-Philippe-Lamarche is a public French first language separate secondary school in Eglinton East.

 Neil McNeil Catholic High School is an all-boys non-private catholic secondary school located in Birch Cliff.

 David and Mary Thomson Collegiate Institute is a secondary school established in 1959 in Central Scarborough.
 This new building replaced the Lawrence building built in 1958 and Bendale Business and Technical Institute built in 1962, with the latter merged into the former school.